Portsmouth Drunk Driving Accident Attorney

 Ohio is a comparative negligence state, which means it is permissible for the court to find both parties at least partially responsible for a given car accident.
 Under such circumstances, a person who has been injured in a car accident may recover compensation from the other driver if they (the filing party) are found to have been less than 50 percent negligent.

-Yes, Ohio is a ne-fault state.
+No, Ohio is not a no-fault state.
 Since Ohio is not a no-fault state, people injured in drunk driving accidents are generally able to sue the offending party for their medical expenses.
 Also, family members may sue the drunk driver for death-related costs.

 Important Car Accident Laws in Ohio